kubecost/docs/apis/apis-overview/assets-api.md

 {% endswagger-parameter %}

 {% swagger-parameter in="path" name="aggregate" type="string" required="false" %}
 Used to consolidate cost model data.
-Supported aggregation types are cluster and type.
-Passing an empty value for this parameter, or not passing one at all, returns data by an individual asset.
+Supported values are `account`, `cluster`, `project`, `providerid`, `provider`, and `type`.
+Passing an empty value for this parameter or none at all returns data by an individual asset.
+Supports multi-aggregation (aggregation fo multiple categories) in a comma separated list, such as `aggregate=account,project`.
 {% endswagger-parameter %}

 {% swagger-parameter in="path" name="accumulate" type="boolean" required="false" %}